SteadyCadence/api-docs/content/07-resources.md

 PATCH /api/v1/organizations/{organization_slug}/projects/{project_slug}/resources/{resource_id}/
 ```

-Use the above method and endpoint to update the name, description, file, orignal file name, and archive status of any resource.
+Use the above method and endpoint to update the name, description, file, original file name, and archive status of any resource.

 **URL Parameter**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organzations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
 `project_slug` | The slug provided for the project, which can be found by [listing all of the projects in an organization](#list-all-projects).
 `resource_id` | The unique ID for the project resource.
 You can find this resource by [listing all of the resources for the project](#list-project-resources), finding the project you're looking for, and then copying the ID.